yodrew/darkroomretreat/manuscript/psychology.md

 ## pathology {#pathology}

-Pathology is the study of disease: its symptoms, causes, and nature.
+Pathology is the study of disease: its nature, causes, and  symptoms.
 Pathology guides our response to disease.
 Every school of health has a generalized pathology, a theory of disease.
-Many schools are named for their pathologies because they are basically oriented toward disease: homeopathy (_homeo_: same), naturopathy, osteopathy (_osteo_: osteo), allopathy/medicine (_allo_: other).
-In hygiene, pathology is a sub-system we call orthopathy (_ortho_: correct).
+Many schools are named for their responses to disease.
+They are primarily orientated to disease and their artful responses to it.
+Examples are homeopathy (_homeo_: same), naturopathy (_natur_: of nature), osteopathy (_osteo_: osteo), allopathy/medicine (_allo_: other).
+By contrast, hygiene is primarily concerned with the cause and conditions of health.
+Hygiene's pathology is merely a branch of it called orthopathy (_ortho_: correct).

+Hygiene itself is a partly a reaction to allopathy.
+So first we will examine the medical pathology we are most exposed to.
+Then hygiene's traditional pathology.
+Finally, I will offer a radicalized and simplified pathology hygiene.

+Critics of medicine first called it allopathy.
+This is due to medicine's use of poisons to cause symptoms of _another_ disease.
+The idea is that, in the body's forced struggle against the other disease, it will overcome the first one.
+Then the poisonous medicine is removed, the patient quickly recovers from the artificial disease and is left in health.

+When sick, take poison.
+Make yourself sicker to get well.
+There is a reason no one likes taking medicine.

-The doctrine of original sin says life is inherently corrupt and impotent.
-Accordingly, allopathy views disease as natural and unavoidable.
-Nevermind that an intact organism is healthy; that life logically implies health; that disease logically depends on health; that nature requires health; tha without it, we are obviously headed toward the abyss; that near-universal health in the rest of nature contradicts the idea of life's sinfulness.
-Allopathy just doubles down on its mystical assertions of human exceptionalism while pretending to be rational and scientific.
-Meanwhile, it views health as an unexplainable stroke of luck.
-"You have a good constitution," doctors say, as if that is a helpful explanation.
-But they see nothing really wrong when people get sick.
-Medicine is not an abject failure.
+The doctrine of original sin underlying allopathy says life is inherently corrupt and impotent.
+So allopathy views disease as natural and unavoidable.
+Nevermind that intact organisms are healthy; that survival requires health; that health is the identity of life; that near-universal health in the rest of nature contradicts the idea of life's sinfulness.
+Allopathy doubles down on its mystical assertions of human exceptionalism.
+It pretends to be rational and scientific while viewing health as an unexplainable stroke of luck.
+"You have a good constitution," doctors say, as if that is a helpful observation.
+But they see nothing wrong when people get sick.
 It's just how life is.
+So medicine is not an abject failure.

 This is why doctors gloss over causes.
 They often speak in tautologies, substituting diagonosis for explanation.
 For example,  "Your bowels aren't working because you have Crohn's disease," as if the name is an irreducible primary, with nothing left to investigate.
 It's just life expressing its weak, morbid nature.
 They might deign to look down another level of causation in explaining illness.
 But this goes against their premises.
 They usually skip right to symptomology and treatment, the germ theory of disease in hand.

 The germ theory of disease says microscopic invaders cause disease.
 We are victims of infection.
 The organism is helpless.
 The doctor is capable and must fight, overcome, and root out the germs with drugs, treatment, and surgery.
 This is what I meant by exorcism.

 Trouble is, germs don't always result in the disease associated with them.
 They aren't always present in it.
-Getting rid of them doesn't always get rid of the disease.
+And getting rid of them doesn't always get rid of the disease.
 So much for the germ theory.

-On the other hand, a distinct pattern of vital factors, history, and lifestyle can be detected in those who suffer and a quite different one in those who don't.
-The differences reveal the decisive causes and their ordinary character.
+On the other hand, distinct patterns emerge among those who suffer.
+Those who don't exhibit quite different patterns in their vital factors, history, and lifestyle.
+The differences reveal the ordinary character of the causes of disease.

 In response, medicine continually moves the goalposts by inventing new diagnoses.
 Logic does not apply to holy war.

 The people tire of this hairsplitting.
 They just want to be well so they can get on with their lives.
 They quit the doctors, strike out on their own, and hope for the best.
-Medicine is astoundingly harmful[^6], so this often works better.
+Medicine is astoundingly harmful[^6].
+Even doing nothing often works better.

 The hygienist's rational and benevolent view of disease keeps him cool as a cucumber.
 He does not react.
 He observes.
 He studies.
-Disease is a normal function of an organism under poor conditions to cooperate with, not a foreign entity to attack and expel.
+Disease is a normal function of an organism under poor conditions, so one cooperate with it.
+It is not a foreign entity to attack and expel.
 Hygiene makes the time necessary to correct allopathy's drunken imbalances with careful etiology (study of causes).

 This reveals the poor conditions and the ordinary ways to correct them.
-Indeed, a careful client of a hygienist is really a student and soon learns to take care of himself, then his family and neighbors.
+Indeed, a client of a hygienist is really a student and soon learns to take care of himself, then his family and neighbors.
 It's open source health care.
 Viral, so to speak.

 ### seven stages of disease {#seven-stages-of-disease}

-Now we will review hygiene's pathology.
+Now we will review hygiene's traditional pathology.
 Then we will critique and revise it.

 In the 1930s, with a century of prior art to work from, hygienist Dr John Tilden formulated the seven stages of all chronic disease.
 Each stage describes what happens as our energy level declines ever lower.
 Note that a sick person can move down the steps and become sicker, or up and become well.
 It is simple cause and effect.
 Hygiene proves in theory and repeatedly demonstrates in practice the reversibility of the trend.